amitofsk/dandy/docs/Dandy.md

 ### 7.0 Displaying DIGITAL data INPUT from the microcontroller on the computer

-Files used in 7.0:
+Files used in section 7:
+- microcontr/serialWriteMP.py
+- microcontr/serialWriteCP.py
+- microcontr/serialWriteArd.py
+- examples/DigitalIn.py
+- examples/DigitalHWShort.py
+- examples/DigitalHWLong.py
+- widgets/LEDDisplay.py
+- utilities/SerialAndGui.py

 <br><br>
-What this example will do...
+In this section, we will send data from the microcontroller to the computer.
+More specifically, you should have a pushbutton wired to a microcontroller, and your microcontroller should be connected to the computer by a USB cable.
+If you aren't pressing the pushbutton, the microcontroller sends the character `F` to the computer.
+If you are pressing the pushbutton, it sends `T`.
+We'll go through this example multiple ways.
 <br><br>
 ### 7.1 Set up the microcontroller

 You should still have the pushbutton wired to the microcontroller.
 We'll need it for this example.
 On the microcontroller, re-open the blinky lights example from section 5.1.3.
 We'll use this program once again in this section.
 Run it, and then close the IDE for your microcontroller.
+Leave the microcontroller connected to your computer with the USB cable.
 <br><br>
 If you're following Option A, with MicroPython and the RPi, you will do this by opening the Mu IDE, running the code below, and then closing the Mu IDE.
 The code is slightly different in CircuitPython and Arduino.